 The staff estimates that approximately 40 hours of direct inspection effort will be required to implement this procedure.
 An inspection of the program and related procedures and records will require health physicists trained in applicable radiation protection procedures and inspection techniques as they relate to nuclear power facilities.

-he actual hours required to complete the inspection may vary from this estimate.
+The actual hours required to complete the inspection may vary from this estimate.
 The inspection hours allocated for this inspection are an estimate for budgeting purposes.
-The hours expended for this inspection should plant specific design features and operational programs.
+The hours expended for this inspection should consider plant specific design features and operational programs.
 The level of effort expended in such inspections should be recorded for the purpose of planning future inspections and updating budget allocations.
+If this inspection procedure is performed at a 10 CFR Part 52 licensee collocated with an existing operational unit and the operational program, equipment, and components are the same, or substantially similar to, that of the operating unit, inspection effort is expected to require approximately 20 hours of direct inspection effort.

 83533-04 REFERENCES